pedrosena138/IF969-algorithms-and-data-structures/README.md

-# IF969 - Algorithms and Data Structeres
+# IF969 - Algorithms and Data Structeres (Work in Progress)
 >GitHub with exercises list, classroom exercises, data structures and sorting algorithms of the course IF969 - Algorithms and Data Structeres

 ![](https://github.com/pedrosena138/IF969-Algoritmos-e-Estrutura-de-Dados/blob/master/img/logo.png)